9 Ways to Keep Flies Away From Your Horses

 Get a free quote from top pest control companies in your area.

-In addition, do your best to minimize other odors such as sweat, garbage, urine, and rinse sweaty horses on a regular basis and this will keep your horse from getting bugged.
+In addition, do your best to minimize other odors such as sweat, garbage, or urine.
+Rinse sweaty horses on a regular basis, as most flies are attracted to these odors.
 Be sure to check out some other great ideas on Pinterest or Tumblr.

 Leave a Comment